padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 ./padogrid_update_cluster_templating -label namespace
 ```

-✏️  Note that the `-clusters` option takes a comma-separated list of cluster names for monitoring multiple clusters.
-For example, if you have Hazelcast clusters running in different namespaces, then you would list their namespace values separated by comma for the `-clusters` option.

 ### 13.3.
 Import Dashboards

 You can import folders individually or all at once.
 Let's import them all as follows.